AstroVPK/Chartmaster/README.md

 # Chartmaster
 Software for creating custom star charts

-Chartmaster, named after the superb Starmaster line of Dobsonian telecsopes, is software designed to help users create custom star atlases.
+Chartmaster, named after the superb Starmaster line of Dobsonian telescopes, is software designed to help users create custom star atlases.
 These star atlases can be used a guidebook in the field for discovering objects to observe.
 Unlike users of GoTo & PushTo telescopes, users of fully manual telescopes cannot predict, a priori, how easy or difficult it shall prove to be to star-hop to and find a given target.
 This makes the usage of pre-planned